telerik/winforms-docs/richtexteditor/localization.md

 {{endregion}}

+>note As of Q2 2015 __RichTextBoxLocalizationProvider__ contains all strings related to the __RadRichTextEditorRibbonUI__ as well.
+>

-Another approach is co create a custom localization provider class which inherits __RichTextBoxLocalizationProvider__.
-        In it you should just override the __GetLocalizedString__ method and return the localized string depending on current id.#_[C#] _
+Another approach is to create a custom localization provider class which inherits __RichTextBoxLocalizationProvider__.
+In it you should just override the __GetLocalizedString__  method and return the localized string depending on current id.

 {{source=..\SamplesCS\RichTextEditor\Localization.cs region=custom}}
 {{source=..\SamplesVB\RichTextEditor\Localization.vb region=custom}}

 ````C#

     public class MyRichTextBoxLocalizationProvider : RichTextBoxLocalizationProvider
     {
         public override string GetLocalizedString(string id)